apache/royale-tourjs/README.txt

 Tour de FlexJS - 12 Jan 2017

 This repository contains this source and resource files for the Apache FlexJS, "Tour de FlexJS".
 A collection of examples of every component in the FlexJS framework.

+TourJS: The actual “Tour de FlexJS” application.
+The source and build for this app lies within this directory.
+The content displayed also lives in this directory within the src/main/resources directory.

+Examples: The sources to the samples displayed in the TourJS.